Another booster? A vaccine for omicron? Here's what could be next for COVID vaccines

 "People like to say we can walk and chew gum at the same time, but in a world of unlimited resources, there are choices and trade-offs to be weighed.
 What are we not doing at the expense of repeated boosting?" she says.

-In a briefing document posted Monday, the FDA outlined the many questions the advisory committee will discuss on Wednesday.
-One issue is whether the U.S. or World Health Organization will take the lead in formulating the next version of the vaccine, like it does with the annual flu shot.
+In a briefing document posted Monday, the FDA outlined the many questions that the advisory committee will discuss on Wednesday.
+One issue is whether the U.S. or the World Health Organization will take the lead in formulating the next version of the vaccine, as it does with the annual flu shot.